moonbow721/GVHMR/README.md

 python -m tools.demo.demo_multiperson --video=docs/example_video/vertical_dance.mp4 --output_root outputs/demo_mp -s
 ```

-### TODO:
-- Merge MANO from hamer into smplx results.

 ### Reproduce
 1. **Test**:
 To reproduce the 3DPW, RICH, and EMDB results in a single run, use the following command: